 I’m of course not talking about just walking in a straight line with your typical gait but walking on an actual line on the ground by stepping one foot in front of the other.
 It’s essentially a safer version of walking on a beam or a rope.

-Because you have to put your foot in the same line on each step, this challenges your balance, coordination and hip strength surprisingly well.
+You have to put your foot in the same line on each step.
+This challenges your balance, coordination and hip strength surprisingly well.
 This is one of the easier exercises but don’t write it off until you have tried it.
 It might surprise you.

-To perform this exercise, you will need some thick tape on pavement or indoors, or you can simply draw a straight line on gravel.
-You then go the other end of the line, spread your arms and start walking along the line by stepping one foot in front of the other without stepping to either side of the line at any point.
+To perform this exercise, you will need some thick tape on the pavement or indoors.
+Or you can simply draw a straight line on gravel.
+You then go to the other end of the line, spread your arms and start walking along the line by stepping one foot in front of the other without stepping to either side of the line at any point.

 Once you reach the end of the line, you simply turn around and perform the walk in the other direction.
 Do this for 5 to 10 repetitions several times a week and your balance will benefit from it.

 Our final movement is the bodyweight squat.
 A full-range bodyweight squat is something every healthy adult should strive to be able to perform, no matter what your age.

 Squatting is a functional movement pattern that is used in many daily tasks.
-Correctly performed squat allows the muscles of your lower body function optimally.
+Correctly performed squat allows the muscles of your lower body to function optimally.
 The instruction: Lift with your legs, not your back essentially means to squat the weight instead of bending your back.